Before you submit your planning application have you read our advice and guidance?

 Design and access statement

-In some circumstances, a design and access statement will be required, please see the guidance note for more information
+In some circumstances, a design and access statement will be required, please see the Design and Access Statements guidance notes for more information.

 Statement of significance

-In some circumstances where applications affecting 'Heritage Assets' we will require a "Statement of Significance", please see the guidance note for more information and the Assessment of Significance proforma to use.
+In some circumstances where applications affecting 'Heritage Assets' we will require a "Statement of Significance", please see the Statement of Significance guidance notes for more information and the Assessment of Significance proforma to use.

 Water management statement